Home » Symptoms » Cat Symptoms A-Z » Urine outside the Litter Box

 Urine outside the Litter Box in cats

-Urine outside the litter box refers to the behavior of a cat urinating in places that are not intended as designated toilet areas.
+Urine outside the litter box describes a cat’s behavior of urinating in places that are not intended toilet areas.
 This behavior can be triggered by both medical and behavioral problems.

 Can Occur with the Following Diseases: